 The Department of History at The Ohio State University offers a program in Business History that is integrated with many other research and teaching areas.

 Arising in the 1970s from Professor K. Austin Kerr's interest in American political reform history, the program has expanded to encompass approaches that parallel the evolution of the wider historical profession.
 Business historians investigate large and small enterprises and the economic, political, and social environments within which they operate in the U.S. and internationally.
 More specifically, they investigate firm and industry development, managerial strategies and structures, entrepreneurship, business-government relations, management-labor relations, consumerism, and class, race, and gender issues.
-Faculty in Business History have served students in many of the department's areas, including American History, East Asian History, Military and Diplomatic History, Women's History, and World History.
+Faculty in Business History have served students in many of the department's areas, including American History, East Asian History, Military and Diplomatic History, Women's, Gender and Sexuality History, and World History.

 Together with Kerr, Professor Mansel G. Blackford co-wrote a leading textbook for undergraduates, Business Enterprise in American History.
 Blackford has also published articles and books on small business in the U.S., business enterprise compared across national boundaries, and the connections between business and the environment, also comparatively.
 Professor William R. Childs has written on business-government relations in the United States, including regulatory and infrastructure policy making.
 In East Asian history, Professor James R. Bartholomew has published on business and science in Japan.
 Professor Christopher A. Reed has published articles and a book on the business of modern media in China.